Dragon School, Oxford

 WORD ON THE GROUND

 It’s a game of two halves for the Dragon.
 Those who don’t go there talk about it being elitist and unapproachable, those whose kids go there seem to love it.
-Undeniably there’s a definite ‘celeb’ parent contingent here but regardless of whether you blush madly and jibber at the approach of an A-lister, the general vibe is that there’s a strong family community, with a massive Old Dragon network that is regularly mined for the children’s benefit.
+Undeniably there’s a definite ‘celeb’ parent contingent here but regardless of whether you blush madly and jibber at the approach of an A-lister or take it in your stride, the general vibe is that there’s a strong family community, with a massive Old Dragon network that is regularly mined for the children’s benefit.

 THE MUDDY VERDICT